greg-md/php-orm/README.md

 | Doctrine | ~490ms | 5.32MB |

 > For Greg ORM and Eloquent, memory used remains the same even if you create 1 record or 1000.
-> With doctrine, memory used depends on entities count.
+> With Doctrine, memory used depends on entities count.

 ### Select 10000 records using a model.